nickravesh/QRious/README.md

 ```
 pip install -r requirements.txt
 ```
+and then run the main.py file `python3 main.py`

 ### Usage
 After install, use the commands "QRious" or "qr" at any time to generate or scan QR-Codes.